Peripheral Devices Need Protection Too – Securing Sophisticated Printers in the Age of Heightened Cyberattacks

 Secure the Peripheral

 Hold your sophisticated printers, IoT devices, and other peripherals to the same standard that you hold core devices to.
-Place the proper security measures and protocols in place and regularly check your printer’s hard drive to see if there are records that can be cleaned from the hard drive if already electronically stored elsewhere.
+Place the proper network printer security measures and protocols in place and regularly check your printer’s hard drive to see if there are records that can be cleaned from the hard drive if already electronically stored elsewhere.
 This will reduce the amount of sensitive information, such as PHI, that is lingering in storage.

 Security is a Culture Problem, Too